ogeeDeveloper/Lab-setup/Install_Doc.md

 2. Configure Plugins

 - Go to Manage Jenkins > Manage Plugins.
-- Ensure plugins for Git, Docker, Kubernetes, Prometheus, Sonarcube and any others you anticipate needing (such as Github Pipeline, GitHub) are installed.
+- Ensure plugins for Git, Docker, Docker Pipeline Kubernetes, Prometheus, Sonarcube and any others you anticipate needing (such as Github Pipeline, GitHub) are installed.
   ![alt text](image-7.png)

 3. Add Jenkins Slave: